Reston is just different. It’s motto “live, work and play” rings true for the residents.

 The biggest selling point is walking out of your home to the metro and walkability to Plaza America shopping center.

-Tips for Buying a Townhome in Reston VA
+Tips for Buying a Townhome

 –Determine your budget.
 This is the first step to find out what range of townhome you can afford.
 If needed, a lender can help you do this.